-Financial aid programs attempt to fill the gap that may exist between the cost of education at Coastline and the money available to students from family, employment, savings and other resources.
+Financial aid programs attempt to fill the gap between the cost of education at Coastline and the money available to students from family, employment, savings, and other resources.
 State and federal programs for eligible students include fee waivers, grants, loans, and work-study opportunities.

 Coastline participates in the following programs:

 - The California College Promise Grant (formerly BOG Fee Waiver)

 - Federal Supplemental Educational Opportunity Grant (FSEOG)